mariadb-corporation/MaxScale/Documentation/REST-API/Resources-MaxScale.md

 To navigate the log, use the `prev` link to move backwards to older log entries.
 The latest log entries can be read with the `last` link.

+The entries are sorted in ascending order by the time they were logged.
+This means that with the default parameters, the latest logged event is the last element in the returned array.

 #### Parameters

 This endpoint supports the following parameters: